Graduate Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

 Note: Audited courses do not earn credit hours or appear on a student's permanent record.

-Policy Concerning Late Fees
+Waiver of Late Fees

 A student may request a waiver of the late registration fee at the Office of Student Business Services.
 Documentation supporting University error or extraordinary circumstances will be required.